EricLee0224/awesome-nerf-editing/README.md

   - `TPAMI 2023` [Multimodal Image Synthesis and Editing: The Generative AI Era](https://arxiv.org/abs/2112.13592)

 ## 🗃️Recent Research [Latest Update: 2024/08/01☕]

-🚨 Note: Please be aware that the acceptance status of some works might not be up-to-date.
-💬 Feel Welcome to Open an Issue or Pull Request!

 + **2024**
   - `ECCV 2024` [Watch Your Steps: Local Image and Scene Editing by Text Instructions](https://arxiv.org/abs/2308.08947) | [[Project Page]](https://ashmrz.github.io/WatchYourSteps/)